pdebuyl-lab/RMPCDMD/README.md

 This software represents the development version of the author to perform his research on nanomotor modeling.

-Contributions from Peter Colberg, either in the code or via discussions, are warmly acknowledged.

 ## Status

 A former version of this code, still available in the branches `trs`